wlonk/arcadia/rules/index.md

 stars are right.
 But the Old Roads are opening, mirrors and rivers and clouds and rain once again bring visitors.
 Magic is returning to England.

+## Starting the game

+There are three things you need to start: a town, families, and characters.
+Create them in that order, with everyone working together.

+To create the town, decide where it is in England.
+Is it in the west midlands, a sleepy market town surrounded by farmlands?
+Is it in the Thames valley, a day's ride from London and a day from the ancient white horse carved into the chalk hillside?
+Is it in the North, where once the kings of Rheged ruled, and now mines and mills make some men rich while others starve?
+Is it by the sea, or a place for fashionable invalids to take the waters?
+Is it a haven for smugglers bringing goods in through the twin perils of marauding French ships, and English revenue cutters?

+That decided, name your town, and put a few landmarks on a piece of paper in the middle of the table.
+Each player, including the GM, should get the chance to place at least one.
+This is not an exercise in cartography, but rather a quick sketch of the area.
+If the characters are all from this town, then the players should at least all be on the same page about what the area looks like.
+For your landmarks, consider not just the church, the pub, the market, but the great houses, the sorts with names which act as the seats of major families.
+Consider also the strange and ancient spots: places like Wistman's Wood, the Cerne Abbas Giant, or the stone circles all over England.

+Next, make families.
+Each player, the GM included, should add one family.
+The main characters will be from a subset of these.
+Choose a family name, where they live, a general sense of their wealth and status, and choose their _blood_.
+This is a boon that will be available to any character who is of that family.

+  - **Ash blood:** you may draw an extra card in any exertion where your creativity and inspiration is an asset.
+  - **Hawthorn blood:** you start with +1 Aether.
+  - **Hazel blood:** you may draw an extra card in any exertion where your knowledge, intelligence, or reason is an asset.
+  - **Holly blood:** if someone would have leverage over you in a petition because of their superior rank, instead, they don't.
+  - **Oaken blood:** you may draw an extra card in any exertion where your stamina, heartiness, or durability is an asset.
+  - **Rowan blood:** you may draw an extra card in any exertion where you are resisting the effects of magic worked against you.
+  - **Willow blood:** you may draw an extra card in any exertion where your observational skill is an asset.
+  - **Yew blood:** you may draw an extra card in any exertion where you face death as a risk.

 ## Rules for making characters

+Now, make your characters.
+This is somewhat more involved, and can be done more independently, but do do it together, so you can talk and share ideas and excitement together as you do so.

 First, characters have: